Joint Project FundingCopyright: © University Hospital Aachen

 Further information on the external review process

-The full proposals of the joint projects (5 max.) were assessed anonymously by subject-specific external experts (not comparatively).
+The full proposals of the joint projects (4 max., each from every core research area) were assessed anonymously by subject-specific external experts (not comparatively).
 To minimise possible conflicts of interests, three external experts will be selected for each joint project in accordance with the articles of association.
 The prospect for third-party funds set forth in the proposal was considered in respect to the selection of the experts.

 The assessment criteria generally comply with those of the German Research Foundation (DFG):